Imran4424/iOS-InterviewQuestions/Swift.md

 }
 ```

 In above code, we used `Element` instead of T, which will work just fine.
+Using `T` as generic type Parameter name is long standing convention in Programming Languages with Generics (Like C++, C#, Java).
+That's why we will more often in others code.